Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nguyen Hoang Tra My, class 9/4, a member of the Plastic Bottle Recycling Club, said that at first, she could make 3 bricks a week, but later, she could only make 1 brick every 2-3 weeks because of the bags.

 Plastic bags are becoming less and less.
-“I collect plastic bags at home, ask for more from neighbors, clean them, dry them, stuff them tightly into plastic bottles and submit them to the Union.
+“I collect plastic bags at home, ask for more from neighbors, clean them, dry them, stuff them tightly into plastic bottles and give them to the Youth Union.
 I like this activity because it helps reduce plastic waste and protect the environment,” Tra My shared.

-Tho Gia Hieu, a 7/6 grader, was interested in the product he made because he didn’t need any help from teachers or adults.
+Tho Gia Hieu, a 7/6 grader, was excited about the product he made because he didn’t need any help from teachers or adults.
 With large plastic bags, plastic cups, and foam boxes, he used scissors to cut them into small pieces so they could be easily stuffed into the plastic bottle.
 The easiest step was to stuff them tightly from the bottom up, from the edge to the inside of the bottle, using a chopstick or long stick to stuff them as tightly as possible.
 Finally, close the bottle cap tightly and you’re done, without worrying about getting wet or water seeping inside.

 Currently, the model of making eco-bricks from plastic waste is no longer limited to the Plastic Bottle Recycling Club, but also involves neighboring schools and students' families.
 Some cafes and soccer fields, seeing this useful work, also collect plastic bottles and plastic packaging to donate to the Club.
-Thanks to this, the situation of plastic waste along the roadside, which spoils the landscape and causes clogged drains, has significantly decreased.
+Thanks to that, the situation of plastic waste along the roadside, which spoils the landscape and causes clogged drains, has significantly decreased.

 “Our main goal is not to create a lot of products but to contribute to reducing plastic waste that pollutes the environment, helping students form a “green” lifestyle from the time they are still in school,” said teacher Vu Son Lam.